chicagopcdc/doccano/README.md

 - Add instance/s to the target group
 - Update SSL Cert and listeners

-### Create Secrets
+### Populate Secrets needed by the EC2
-- add useful secrets to secrets manager and pull them from the userdata script
+- add useful secrets to secrets manager:
   - quay_io_creds (quay.io login creds)
-  - doccano_creds (all the information needed in the .env file)
+  - doccano_creds (all the information needed in the .env file, mostly doccano and DB credentials)

 ### Create VPC
 Select the following options: